ColetonReitan/Athletic-Activity-Substance-Use-Latent-Variable-Analysis/README.md

-# Athletic-Activity-Substance-Use-Latent-Variable-Analysis
-Using Latent Variable Analysis (LVA) to determine if there is an association between athletic activity and substance use while using level of depression as a mediator variable
+The purpose of the research is to have a better understanding of the association between someone’s level of athletic activity and substance use while using their level of depression as a mediator variable.

+A Latent Variable Analysis Individual Final Project, conducted in December 2020.

+Completed fully within R